 Steam ovens - Some ovens also have a steam function with an integral water tank.
 The water is vaporised and provides a quick and healthy cooking method.

 Built-in oven doors - Most of the ovens we've tested have drop-down doors.
 It can be inconvenient if you have to lean across a large door to place dishes on the oven shelves, especially if you have a bad back.
 Some oven doors have glass panels that can be removed, which makes them much easier to clean.
-Some ovens come with doors which slide-away into the oven base when open.

 Advanced built-in oven features